M30 Luftwaffe Drilling

-The M30 Luftwaffe Drilling ("triple") was a combination gun issued as to Luftwaffe pilots during World War II.
+The M30 Luftwaffe Drilling ("triple") was a combination gun issued to Luftwaffe pilots during World War II.
 Intended to be used as a survival weapon for hunting and self-defense against a variety of natural predators, the M30 was used by airmen operating in Northern Africa.

 For maximum versatility the M30 Luftwaffe Drilling featured two side-by-side 12 gauge shotgun barrels on top and a 9.3x74mmR rifle barrel below.
 The left-hand barrel was left unchoked for shooting slugs and the right barrel was choked for shooting birdshot.
 They were manufactured by the German firm J. P. Sauer und Sohn GmbH.